Dieter Stappert

 Dieter Stappert (October 13, 1942 - October 17, 2008) was an Austrian journalist and team manager in motorsport.

-Motosport career
+Motorsport career

 Stappert was born in Villach, Austria.
 By 1977 he was the editor-in-chief of the Swiss magazine Powerslide, now known as Motorsport Aktuell.

 From 1977 to 1985 he worked at the BMW Motorsport and one of his first programme was the touring car BMW Junior Team which promoted Eddie Cheever, Manfred Winkelhock and Marc Surer through the ranks.

 In 1980 Stappert took the role of Sporting Director and became responsible for BMW F1 programme, resulting in Nelson Piquet winning the 1983 F1 World Championship with the BMW-powered Brabham.